The Revival of Newal Kishore Press:

 The restoration of the Newal Kishore Press took shape in the reflective silence of the global COVID-19 pandemic.
 For the inheritors of this remarkable chapter in history, mere preservation was not enough; the building and its story demanded rebirth and celebration.
 Rani Nita Dube, alongside her daughters Rajika and Aprajita and her sons-in-law Rajat and Gaurav, gathered around countless discussions, exploring ways to safeguard and reintroduce this precious heritage to the city of Lucknow.

 The outcome was an ambitious plan for adaptive reuse, guiding the old press structures from quiet relics of the past into vibrant hubs of learning, gathering, and inspiration.
-Architect Gaurav Vatsa, in collaboration with Gaurav Raj, Mohd Anas Arif, and K P Architects, was entrusted with this Herculean task: to resurrect the press’s architectural grandeur while sculpting it anew for a rapidly changing modern world.
+Architect Gaurav Vatsa, in collaboration with K P Architects, was entrusted with this Herculean task: to resurrect the press’s architectural grandeur while sculpting it anew for a rapidly changing modern world.

-At the core of the revival lay a fundamental desire: to truly know the building.
+At the core of the revival lay a fundamental desire: to truly understand and honor the building’s essence while embedding sustainability into every facet of its rebirth.
 Meticulous measure drawings were prepared, materials were scrutinized, and archived references were unearthed to glean insights into the time-worn construction techniques.

 During India’s British colonial era, architecture had embraced a fascinating fusion—melding local craftsmanship with European engineering.
 Lakhori bricks, hallmark Mughal-era elements prized for their slender dimensions and robust bonding properties, stood shoulder to shoulder with the more contemporary features like arched beams and wooden trusses.
 While the graceful vaulted roofs lent an Islamic-European hybrid style, it was the synergy of these materials and techniques that fortified the building through decades of changing seasons and political upheavals.